annanw4201/Objective-C/notes.md

 - scrollView, should update the image frame and any ohter settings when rotate
 - Ask someone about Autolayouts
 - need to set zoomScale of scrollView before set the content size since zoom scale will affect content size
+- read and write to local variable in code block need to use __block prefix